theboi/sketch-ignore/README.md

 ## Purpose

 <div style='background-color: #FFCECE; color: black; padding: 10px; width: 100%'>
 (!)
-As of now, since the Sketch Team has <a style='color: #004594' href='https://developer.sketch.com/reference/action/cloud/'>yet to release the documentation for Cloud components</a>, the plugin is incomplete and you have to manually use a keyboard shortcut to hide/show components.
+As of now, since the Sketch Team has <a style='color: #004594' href='https://developer.sketch.com/reference/action/cloud/'>yet to release the documentation for Cloud actions</a>, the plugin is incomplete and you have to manually use a keyboard shortcut to hide/show layers.
 </div>

 sketch-ignore is supposed to work like [`.gitignore`](https://git-scm.com/docs/gitignore) for Sketch Cloud.